 Do you have a test facility?
 Run your own film and ink before ordering.

-You don’t have to commit to a machine based on a datasheet.
+You don’t have to commit based on a datasheet.
 Chaoxin can arrange a test run using your film, your inks, and your artwork.
 See the register accuracy, check the drying efficiency, and inspect the finished rolls.

 A printing machine that holds register, dries quickly, and keeps tension steady will pay for itself in reduced waste and faster turnaround.
-Chaoxin delivers that with 6S discipline.
+One manufacturer delivers that with 6S discipline.

 ZHEJIANG CHAOXIN MACHINERY TECHNOLOGY CO., LTD.